Skip to content

 They claimed imminent account suspension due to payment or verification issues.
 The messages included a link or phone number for recipients to resolve the problem.

-Clicking the link or contacting the number directed victims to a fake Netflix login page or customer support representative.
+Clicking the link or contacting the number directed victims to a fake Netflix login page or client support representative.
 Unsuspecting individuals provided their login credentials, payment information, or even Social Security numbers.

 Attackers then harvested this sensitive data for identity theft, fraudulent transactions, or unauthorized account access.
 This smishing attack exploited trust and urgency, deceiving users into revealing personal and financial details.